 - Hide those electrical light cords at the back of the tree and cover any exposed cords or strategically place pieces of furniture to keep your dog from chewing them and possibly being electrocuted.

-- Sweep up fallen needles regularly to prevent your dog from eating them, as this can lead to an upset stomach.
+- Sweep up fallen needles regularly to prevent your dog from eating them, which can lead to an upset stomach.

-- Never place gifts containing food under the tree, as dogs can easily access and eat the contents.
+- Never place gifts containing food under the tree because dogs can easily access and eat the contents.

 Seasonal foliage is abundant during the holidays, but sharing Christmas with your dog means keeping these beautiful plants out of Fido's reach.
 Many popular plants carry some level of toxicity for pets.
 The intensity of the reaction depends on the plant type, the size of your dog, and how much they ingest.

 Mild poisonings can present with stomach upset, vomiting, and diarrhea, whereas severe poisoning can lead to seizures or even death.
-The initial signs of toxicity include drooling, lethargy, low appetite, and vomiting.
+The common signs of toxicity include drooling, lethargy, low appetite, and vomiting.
 If your dog chews on or eats a toxic plant, contact your veterinarian right away.
-Keep the following Christmas plants out of your pup's reach.
+Always keep the following Christmas plants out of your pup's reach and check toxicity before bringing anything new in the house.

 - Mistletoe (highly toxic)